Error Handling

 In a throwing function,

-either an enclosing do
+either an enclosing do-catch statement

 or the caller